The Singapore Convention on Mediation

 The United Nations Convention on International Settlement Agreements Resulting from Mediation, also known as the Singapore Convention on Mediation (the “Convention”), is an important step forward in the promotion of mediation as a tool for the resolution of international disputes as it paves the way for settlements reached by mediation to be recognised internationally.
 The Convention officially opened for signature on 7 August 2019, since when 53 countries have signed, with signatory states reaching from Afghanistan to Venezuela and including the U.S., Singapore, and China, all significant global commercial partners.

 The Convention came into effect on 12 September 2020 for Singapore, Fiji and Qatar, the first three states to ratify.
-Saudi Arabia, Belarus and Ecuador have also ratified and the Convention will come into effect for them three months after the date of their ratifications.
+Since then, it has also come into force for Saudi Arabia, Belarus and Ecuador.
 Although important jurisdictions such as the UK, Australia and the EU are still to sign up, participation is under consideration in these key global players.

 The Convention aims to address the lack of a process by which settlement agreements can easily be recognised and enforced internationally.
 Currently such settlements have the status of contracts only and require further court proceedings to force compliance should one party fail to abide by the terms agreed.
 Where the parties are international, this means potentially litigating in a foreign state to enforce the agreement.
 Under the Convention, parties will be able to apply directly to the courts of party states which have also ratified the Convention to enforce settlement agreements resulting from mediation, without needing to initiate new proceedings.
 UNCITRAL, which has developed the Convention, hopes that it will make settlements resulting from mediation much easier to enforce, akin to the New York Convention for arbitral awards, thereby promoting mediation as a mechanism for international dispute resolution.